golang/example/README.md

 The `log/slog` package supports structured logging.
 It features a flexible backend in the form of a `Handler` interface.
 This guide can help you write your own handler.

+ follow us for more repos and resources
+ .  click ⭐